What is Total Offensive Efficiency and how is it computed?

 COMMENT: What's not to like?
 He does just about everything well.
 He has tightend up his handle this year

-COMMENT: Wright scuffled in terms of shooting the ball, perhaps due to the lack of a viable #2
+COMMENT: Wright has scuffled in terms of shooting the ball, perhaps due to the lack of a viable #2

 scorer for the Hoosiers.
 Subjectively, he would jump a number of people he is currently trailing

-COMMENT: More of a defensive player than an offensive player, though is offense started showing
+COMMENT: More of a defensive player than an offensive player.
+Wade is probably a better fit as a point

 rate.